dustinsand/hex-arch-kotlin-spring-boot/README.md

 The solution is to create a Domain Service, which has the role of receiving a set of entities and performing some business logic on them.
 A Domain Service belongs to the Domain Layer, and therefore it knows nothing about the classes in the Application Layer, like the Application Services or the Repositories.
 In the other hand, it can use other Domain Services and, of course, the Domain Model objects.

-Characterstics of a domain service are:
+Characteristics of a domain service are:
 * Domain services encapsulate domain logic and concepts that are not naturally modeled as value objects or entities in your model.
 * Domain services represent domain concepts; they are part of the ubiquitous language.
 * Domain services have no identity or state; their responsibility is to orchestrate business logic using entities and value objects.